kjasim98/baly-task/README.md

 ### 🏷️ Discount Detector
 - Highlights vendors with multiple price listings
 - Helps identify where discounts may have been applied

 ---

-## 📈 Problems Encountered & Solutions

-### 1️⃣ Fuzzy Matching of Vendors and Products
-A major challenge was matching vendor and product names between two companies when the names were slightly different.
-For example:
-- `Bella Pasta Co.
-Group` vs `Bella Pasta Co.`
-- `Basmati Rice 5Kg` vs `Basmati Rice 5000g`

-To solve this, I implemented **normalization techniques** and used the **RapidFuzz** library, which is based on optimized fuzzy string matching algorithms like Levenshtein distance and token set ratio.
-This allowed for intelligent matching of similar but non-identical strings with adjustable thresholds.

-### 2️⃣ Multiple Prices for the Same Product
-Another challenge was when the same product appeared under the same vendor with multiple prices.
-I assumed:
-- The **maximum price** is the original price
-- Lower prices are considered **discounted offers**
-- For simplicity, I only considered the minimum price as the discount price — even if more than two prices existed for the same product

-I built a dedicated section in the dashboard to identify such items.
-The user can select any vendor and view:
-- Which items were discounted
-- What the original price was
-- How much the discount was (absolute and percentage)

----